AlexeyPerov/Unity-Dependencies-Hunter/README.md

 You can also uncheck the 'Show Unreferenced Assets Only' toggle to view the list of all your project assets with their references number, files sizes etc.

+The output list supports:

+- Path filtering by substring.
+- Type filtering by asset type.
+- Sorting by type, path, or file size.
+- Pagination for large projects; very large result sets stay paged to keep the editor responsive.
+- Export to clipboard and CSV for the currently filtered rows.

+Ignore patterns are regular expressions matched against asset paths.
+You can create a custom `DependenciesHunterIgnorePatterns.asset` under `Assets/Editor` from the settings foldout, or delete that settings asset to restore the built-in defaults on the next run.

 | Analysis Settings                           | Listing all Assets                               |
 |---------------------------------------------|--------------------------------------------------|
 | ![plot](./Screenshots~/ignore_patterns.png) | ![plot](./Screenshots~/project_analysis_all.png) |